zackmdavis/Less_Wrong_Drafts/on_the_public_anti_epistemology_of_dath_ilan.md

 [^sneaky-jews]: If you believe that [IQ research](https://web.mit.edu/fustflum/documents/papers/AshkenaziIQ.jbiosocsci.pdf) [validates the "Jews are clever" stereotype](https://slatestarcodex.com/2017/05/26/the-atomic-bomb-considered-as-hungarian-high-school-science-fair-project/), it should be at least minimally plausible that there exists a "enjoying deception" trait that validates the classic anti-Semetic "Jews are sneaky" stereotype.
 If dath ilan is high in this "sneakiness" trait relative to Earth Jews, that would explain a lot.

-    The infamous Nazi storybook [_Trust No Fox on his Green Heath and No Jew on his Oath_](https://en.wikipedia.org/wiki/Trust_No_Fox_on_his_Green_Heath_and_No_Jew_on_his_Oath) tells a parable about a Jew who converts to Christianity but eats a goose on a Friday (in contravention of his [new faith's dietary restrictions](https://www.archspm.org/faith-and-discipleship/catholic-faith/why-dont-catholics-eat-meat-on-fridays/)), arguing that just as he converted to Christianity, the goose could become a fish.
-This over-the-top fictional example of dishonesty via linguistic flexibility with which the Nazi author sought to demonize Jews is [uncomfortably reminiscent of my actual experiences with Eliezer Yudkowsky](http://unremediatedgender.space/2024/Mar/agreeing-with-stalin-in-ways-that-exhibit-generally-rationalist-principles/).
+    The Nazi children's storybook [_Trust No Fox on his Green Heath and No Jew on his Oath_](https://en.wikipedia.org/wiki/Trust_No_Fox_on_his_Green_Heath_and_No_Jew_on_his_Oath) tells a parable about a Jew who converts to Christianity but eats a goose on a Friday (in contravention of his [new faith's dietary restrictions](https://www.archspm.org/faith-and-discipleship/catholic-faith/why-dont-catholics-eat-meat-on-fridays/)), arguing that just as he converted to Christianity, the goose could become a fish.
+This over-the-top caricature of dishonesty via linguistic flexibility with which the Nazi author sought to demonize Jews is uncomfortably reminiscent of [my actual experiences](http://unremediatedgender.space/2023/Jul/a-hill-of-validity-in-defense-of-meaning/) [with Eliezer Yudkowsky](http://unremediatedgender.space/2024/Mar/agreeing-with-stalin-in-ways-that-exhibit-generally-rationalist-principles/#an-adversarial-game).

-[TODO: continue editing from here]
+[TODO: continue editing pass from here]

 ["For No Laid Course Prepare"](https://glowfic.com/posts/6263), the story about how Merrin came to the attention of dath ilan's bureau of Exception Handling, shows us more examples of dath ilani conspiracy culture.
 In the story, Merrin is dressed up as a member of a fictional alien species, the Sparashki, due to having been summoned to the hospital from a fan convention with no time to change outfits.
 Merrin's coworkers falsely maintain to outsiders that Merrin always cosplays as a Sparashki while on duty. ["This is not considered a lie, in that it would be universally understood and expected that no one in this social circumstance would tell the truth,"](https://www.glowfic.com/replies/1857346#reply-1857346) the narrator tells us.
 The language used here is strikingly similar to that of one of the corrupt executives in [_Moral Mazes_](https://thezvi.wordpress.com/2019/05/30/quotes-from-moral-mazes/): "We lie all the time, but if everyone knows that we're lying, is a lie really a lie?"